 We focus on context-specific needs within countries, including addressing localized differences that impact the health and well-being of communities in fragile settings.

-The MOMENTUM project is a strategic shift in USAID’s approach to technical assistance in fragile and humanitarian settings so that more tailored solutions are offered to meet the health needs of vulnerable women and children and their communities.
-We also increase the resilience of countries and systems (including public and private health institutions) to better respond to shocks and stressors such as the COVID-19 pandemic, which has affected the delivery of quality health care and, ultimately, maternal, newborn, and child survival.
+MOMENTUM is a strategic shift in USAID’s approach to technical assistance in fragile settings, offering tailored solutions to meet the health needs of women and children in vulnerable situations.
+MOMENTUM works to strengthen the resilience of health systems, communities, and families to better respond to shocks and stresses, such as the COVID-19 pandemic, which has disrupted the delivery of quality health care and, ultimately, maternal, newborn, and child survival.

-Fragile settings require dynamic and customized technical assistance to meet the health needs of their populations, which span from emergency care to longer-term preventive health services.
-During acute shocks, humanitarian organizations often provide immediate lifesaving health care services.
-But such support often lacks a clear strategy to adapt these interventions and to longer-term recovery and rebuilding.
+Fragile settings require flexible and customized technical assistance to meet the health needs of their populations, which span emergency care to sustained health services.
+Immediately following acute shocks, humanitarian organizations often provide lifesaving health care, but such support may lack a clear strategy for longer-term recovery and rebuilding.